HealthCare.gov

 Background

-The HealthCare.gov coverage application and associated pages used legacy services, which were dated and not responsive across smaller breakpoints.
+The HealthCare.gov coverage application and associated pages used legacy services, which were dated, not responsive across smaller breakpoints, and often confusing to consumers.

 New designs migrated to UI to the CMS design system while incorporating page level UX improvements, with the goal of a responsive and clear user flow.